-&lt;sup>11Based on the fully applied leverage ratio denominator.
+12 Operating income before credit loss (annualized as applicable) / average fully applied leverage ratio denominator.
 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.
 For periods prior to 31 December 2015 the leverage ratio denominator is calculated in accordance with former Swiss SRB rules.
 Therefore the figures for the periods ended on 31 December 2015 and 31 December 2014 are not presented as they are not available on a fully comparable basis.